jngkwiktung/SEC-Practical-Assignment/README.md

-├── authorise.inc.php             - Checks if the user is logged in, otherwise it heads to the login page ├── functions.inc.php             - Keeps the logged-in user details, server public & private keys in current session ├── sqlConnection.inc.php         - Establishes a connection to SQLite database ├── setClientPublicKey.php        - Records client\'s public key in database ├── database.db                   - SQLite database file ├── logout.php                    - To log the user out and redirect to login page.
+├── authorise.inc.php             - Checks if the user is logged in, otherwise it heads to the login page ├── functions.inc.php             - Keeps the logged-in user details, server public & private keys in current session ├── sqlConnection.inc.php         - Establishes a connection to SQLite database ├── setClientPublicKey.php        - Records client\'s public key in session ├── setSessionKey.php             - Records session key from client ├── database.db                   - SQLite database file
+├── logout.php                    - To log the user out and redirect to login page.
 ├── functions.js                  - Contains JavaScripts functions for encryption and description and gererating client side RSA keys
 ├── rsa.js                        - RSA JavaScript Library
+├── des.js                        - DES JavaScript Library
 ├── sha256.js                     - SHA-256 JavaScript Library
 ├── .gitignore                    - What git to ignore when commiting └── README.md                     - This file ;)